momsdish-corp/public-devspace/README.md

 ## Description
 This is an opinionated base DevSpace file, with commonly used functions.
+This is intended to be used as a base for other projects, providing the necessary helper functions.

 Refer to [REF.md](REF.md) for a list of available functions.